-Dogs are often referred to as man’s best friend, and for good reason.
+Dogs are often referred to as man’s best friend, and for a good reason.
 They’re loyal, comforting, and quite often, a great way to get out of the house and enjoy the outdoors.
 They are pretty much always looking for fun and want to be as active as possible, so why not share their enthusiasm and have some fun whilst you keep active and get fit doing it.
-Exercising with your dog; it’s a win-win situation!
+Try doing your exercise with your dog and it’s a win-win situation!

-No matter what your fitness level is, getting out of the house is pretty much always a good idea.
+No matter your fitness level, getting out of the house is pretty much always a good idea.
 Not only can it help you physically to get some exercise and change your routine, but it’s also good from a mental point of view and can help with anxiety and depression in some cases too.
-On top of that, it helps pass some time and cure the boredom you and your dog might be battling too of course.
+On top of that, it helps pass some time and cure the boredom you and your dog might be battling, too, of course.

 Let’s take a look at your options.

 Walking Your Dog

 We’ll get the obvious out of the way first of all.
 Dogs need exercise just as much as we do to stay healthy and happy in everyday life.
 This is usually catered for just by going out for a stroll 2-3 times a day.
-That's generally the minimum requirement and should be quite standard, but it doesn’t have to be a chore or monotonous.
-There are a lot of ways to mix thing up.
+That’s generally the minimum requirement and should be quite standard, but it doesn’t have to be a chore or monotonous.
+There are a lot of ways to mix things up.